 4. Calorie concern

 Plant-based milk is also low in cholesterol.
-Therefore is suitable for the persons having heart-related problems or hypertension.
+Therefore is suitable for persons having heart-related problems or hypertension.
 Low cholesterol milk also helps in reducing obesity, therefore, is good if you are thinking of losing some weight you can switch from dairy milk products to plant-based milk.